Overview

 Colour descriptionVariableValue

-Light heading colour --QLD-color-light-heading#03213F
+Light heading colour --QLD-color-light__heading#03213F

-Light foreground body text --QLD-color-light-text#414141
+Light foreground text --QLD-color-light__text#414141

-Light foreground muted text --QLD-color-light-text__muted#636363
+Light foreground text lighter--QLD-color-light__text--lighter#636363

-Dark heading colour --QLD-color-dark-heading#FFFFFF
+Dark heading colour --QLD-color-dark__heading#FFFFFF

-Dark foreground body text --QLD-color-dark-text#FFFFFF
+Dark foreground text --QLD-color-dark__text#FFFFFF

-Dark foreground muted text --QLD-color-dark-text__muted #DEEBF9
+Dark foreground text lighter--QLD-color-dark__text--lighter #DEEBF9

 Example